LaboratoryForPlayfulComputation/AlpacaMLScratchExtension/README.md

 The AlpacaML codebase is hosted on GitHub, here: https://github.com/LaboratoryForPlayfulComputation/AlpacaML

 1. Open that project in Xcode
-2. Configure AlpacaML for your signaling server:
+2. Configure AlpacaML for your signaling server _(Optional)_:
    - The WebSocket URL of the signaling server is hardcoded in the app
+   - `ws://scratchpaca.playfulcomputation.group:1230` connects to the internet-facing server
-   - Replace the URL in line 12 of `LPC Wearable Toolkit/Config.swift` with the URL printed by your signaling server (the same URL you put in the extension earlier)
+   - If that server is down, replace the URL in line 12 of `LPC Wearable Toolkit/Config.swift` with the URL printed by your personal signaling server
    - For example: `fileprivate let defaultSignalingServerUrl = URL(string: "ws://192.168.0.11:8080")! //personal server`
 3. Run the AlpacaML app